imteekay/machine-learning-research/books/understanding-deep-learning/README.md

   - It lets the network gets bigger and because it gets bigger, it can learn better.
 - Improved Information Flow: Skip connections allow information from earlier layers to be directly passed to later layers, helping to preserve important features and details that might be lost through multiple transformations.

+## Inception Network

+In the parallel approach of Inception, the network can simultaneously extract features at different scales from the exact same spatial location in the input.
+These different perspectives are then directly combined in the output of the module.
+This allows the subsequent layers to have access to a much richer and more immediately multi-scale representation.

+In the sequential approach, the network has to learn to infer relationships across scales through the transformations applied by successive layers.
+While it can achieve multi-scale understanding, it's a more indirect process and might not capture the same level of nuanced interaction between features at different scales as the parallel approach.